conleydg/traffic-simulation/README.md

 The advanced module is a modified copy of the traffic simulation module.
 The main difference is this module allows us to change the chance of a slowdown based on location on the road.

 ### Advanced Traffic Sim Jupyter Notebook
 The jupyter notebook contains two main plots which show the position of each vehicle on the 7 kilometer road, for each of the 480 seconds in the simulation.
-The first plot has a 10% chance of each car slowing down for the first kilometer.
-The second plot has a 90% chance of each car slowing down for the first kilometer.
+The first plot shows a 10% chance of each car slowing down for the first kilometer.
+The second plot shows a 90% chance of each car slowing down for the first kilometer.
 The final section of the notebook displays the average speed and st. dev for each speed limit from 20m/s to 32 m/s.

 ### requirements.txt
 One can install all necessary dependencies for this module and notebook by running pip3 -r requirements.txt.